 Pharmacologic Class: Fluticasone

-Fluticasone and vilanterol combination is used to treat asthma in patients not adequately controlled a long-term asthma medicine and chronic obstructive pulmonary disease (COPD).
+Fluticasone and vilanterol is also used to treat air flow blockage and reduce the worsening of chronic obstructive pulmonary disease (COPD).
 This includes chronic bronchitis and emphysema.

 Inhaled fluticasone belongs to the family of medicines known as corticosteroids or steroids (cortisone-like medicines).
 It works by preventing certain cells in the lungs and breathing passages from releasing substances that cause COPD and asthma symptoms.

 Inhaled vilanterol is a long-acting bronchodilator.
 Bronchodilators are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
 It relieves cough, wheezing, shortness of breath, and troubled breathing by increasing the flow of air through the bronchial tubes.

 Fluticasone and vilanterol is available only with your doctor's prescription.